Medium

 Description

-The downhill run itself can easily be combined with other tours such as Route 325 Furna - Trimmiser Alp.
-The descent begins at the Schwänzelegg mountain station of the Grüsch-Danusa mountain railways.
-The trail starts off gently enough as it follows the mountain road to Alp Lengweid.
-Here a pleasant track takes us past alpine meadows on through the rolling landscape of the Furnerberg.
-The single trail that takes us to Pendla begins in Teufried.
-At first the trail is leisurely, but don't be fooled: it quickly becomes seriously steep and tricky.
-The route leads through a splendid pine forest to Pendla.
-In Pendla we can take a short breather, easing off on the good track before we get to the heart of the downhill run.
-After crossing a cow pasture the single trail plunges down a steep forest section before converging into the legendary seven hairpin bends to Grüsch.
-The challenging trail zigzags its way towards the valley floor and Grüsch.
-The route requires good biking skills.
-The single trails are all on very steep terrain - so caution is required!
+The start of the descent is at the Schwänzelegg mountain station of the Grüsch-Danusa mountain railways.
+At first, it goes gently down the mountain road to Alp Lengweid.
+Here, a beautiful path leads past the alp through the hilly landscape of Furnerberg.
+In Teufried, the singletrail begins towards Pendla.
+Initially, the trail is still leisurely flat, then it becomes really steep and tricky.
+The route leads through a beautiful fir forest to Pendla.
+At Pendla, there is a short break in the form of a good forest road up to the core part of the descent.
+After crossing a cow pasture, the singletrail dives down a steep wooded section and leads into the legendary seven hairpin bends down to Grüsch.
+In a zigzag course, it goes demanding toward the valley floor at Grüsch.
+The route requires good riding skills.
+The singletrails are in very steep terrain - caution is advised!

 Directions